-Uber Eats was one of several experimental services trialled in 2014, as then-CEO Travis Kalanick tried to broaden Uber’s scope to include new forms of transportation, utilizing the company’s ride-sharing platform to break into other transportation sectors.
+Uber Eats was one of several experimental services trialled in 2014, as then-CEO Travis Kalanick tried to use the company’s ride-sharing platform to break into other transportation sectors.

 That said, Uber Eats has reported lower losses year-on-year, so potentially as the market consolidates, it may reach a point of profitability.

-Uber Eats (and other food delivery services) are attempting to reduce costs through the use of “dark kitchens”, which are set up by restaurants in cheaper locations and only focus on delivery.
-Uber recently announced it would stop providing the real-estate for these kitchens, but has paved the way for many chain restaurants in the UK and US to use them.
+Uber Eats (and other food delivery services) are attempting to reduce costs further through the use of “dark kitchens”, which are set up by restaurants in cheaper locations and only focus on delivery.
+Uber recently announced it would stop providing the real-estate for these kitchens, but it has paved the way for many chain restaurants to use them.

-We’ve collected data and statistics on Uber Eats revenue, users, availability, market-share and competition in the US and internationally.
+We’ve collected data and statistics on Uber Eats.
 Read below to find out more.